SMC-club/smrd/Builds/linux/README.md

 ##### Option 1: git submodules + add_subdirectory

-First, add the smcd repo as a submodule to your project repo:
+First, add the smrd repo as a submodule to your project repo:

 ```
-git submodule add -b master https://github.com/CryptoManiac/smcd.git vendor/smcd
+git submodule add -b master https://github.com/CryptoManiac/smrd.git vendor/smrd
 ```

-change the `vendor/smcd` path as desired for your repo layout.
-Furthermore, change the branch name if you want to track a different smcd branch, such as `develop`.
+change the `vendor/smrd` path as desired for your repo layout.
+Furthermore, change the branch name if you want to track a different smrd branch, such as `develop`.

-Second, to bring this submodule into your project, just add the smcd subdirectory:
+Second, to bring this submodule into your project, just add the smrd subdirectory:

 ```
-add_subdirectory (vendor/smcd)
+add_subdirectory (vendor/smrd)
 ```

-##### Option 2: installed smcd + find_package
+##### Option 2: installed smrd + find_package

-First, follow the "Optional Installation" instructions above to build and install the desired version of smcd.
+First, follow the "Optional Installation" instructions above to build and install the desired version of smrd.

 To make use of the installed files, add the following to your CMakeLists.txt file: